 SUNY Cortland is responsible for providing a learning and working environment free of discrimination.
-The university has an obligation to make reasonable efforts to investigate and address instances of sex discrimination when it knows or should have known about such instances, regardless of complainant cooperation or involvement.
-Based on information received by the Affirmative Action Office, the AAO or designee may exercise their own discretion and initiate a complaint on behalf of the SUNY Cortland community.
+The College has an obligation to make reasonable efforts to investigate and address instances of sex discrimination when it knows or should have known about such instances, regardless of complainant cooperation or involvement.
+Based on information received by the Affirmative Action Office, the AAO or designee may exercise his/her own discretion and initiate a complaint on behalf of the College community.